 1 Over- or under-estimation may result since it is unclear whether 1 ha of ecosystem services lost due to food system activities represent independent lotteries of economic loss.
 When aggregating to a total economic loss for n effective ha lost, the sum of n random variables each with lognormal distribution given by Table 7 as a representation of the uncertainty in total economic loss should not be used without a sufficient argument for independence within the impact pathways of each unit of emission.
-For example, the total economic loss for 1 CO2 emissions in 2020, treating each emission as a random draw from the distribution of economic loss is not independent between each emission due to a common component in the impact pathway (e.g. a systematic underestimate in the chemistry of radiative forcing).
+For example, the total economic impact of CO2 emissions in 2020, treating each emission as a random draw from the distribution of economic loss for 1 metric ton of CO2 emitted and summing the random variables, will result in a gross error if economic loss is not independent between each emission due to a common component in the impact pathway (e.g. a systematic underestimate in the chemistry of radiative forcing).
 Uncertainty for marginal damage costs when quantities are unspecified is not fully resolved in SPIQ Version 0.